MarelGuy/Jay/UPDATES.md

 ## 2022-05-17

 I found a bug in the lexer, another time.
 The strings will make both the interpreter and the compiler loop forever.
 I'll be working on it for now, I'll also add an Error struct to the lexer.
+The base for the lexer should be done, I'll now work on adding the actual grammar.